101 Things to do in Bournemouth – Branksome Chine Beach

 Branksome Chine Beach for Children

 The sandy beach with gentle shelf to the sea is ideal for children.
-There is a play area on the cliff top at Pinecliff Gardens close to Beach Road Car Park.
-The stretch of beach towards Branksome Dene is a dedicated water sports area.
-Here, you will find Shaka Surf surf school which offers surf and SUP lessons and hire, as well as surf camps and parties.
+There is a play area on the cliff top at Pinecliff Gardens, with large wooden sculptures for children to climb on.
+Shaka Surf offers surf and SUP lessons as well as surf clubs and parties.
+Rockwater has a children’s menu.

 Dogs

 Dogs are not permitted on Branksome Chine Beach between May and September.
-There is a dog friendly beach area between Branksome Chine and Alum Chine.
+There is a dog friendly beach area at Branksome Dene.